raypurba12/yy/ENVIRONMENT_VARIABLES.md

 ## For database configuration:
 - For persistent storage, it's recommended to use Railway's PostgreSQL addon instead of SQLite
 - If using SQLite, data will be lost on each deployment/restart since Railway has ephemeral storage

+## Troubleshooting Dependency Issues:
+If you encounter service container errors during deployment:
+- Make sure all PHP dependencies are properly installed via composer
+- Clear caches before attempting to cache configuration
+- The vendor directory must be properly included in the deployment